zikai1/OAReg/README.md

 }
 ```
 ## Acknowledgements
 Our work is inspired by several outstanding prior works, including [DPF](https://github.com/sergeyprokudin/dpf), [NSFP](https://github.com/Lilac-Lee/Neural_Scene_Flow_Prior), [NDP](https://github.com/rabbityl/DeformationPyramid), and others.
-We would like to acknowledge and express our deep appreciation to the authors of these remarkable contributions
+We would like to acknowledge and express our deep appreciation to the authors of these remarkable contributions.

 ## License